 The procedure may also be done to: Administer dye for imaging studiesDrain CSF to lower pressure within the brain

-Give medicine directly to the spine such as
+Give medication directly to the spine such as

-If you are planning to have a lumbar puncture, your doctor will review a list of possible complications.
-Complications may include: HeadacheBackacheBleeding, which can compress the nerve roots or spinal cordPain or abnormal burning, pricking, or tingling sensations in legsAllergic reaction to anestheticInfection
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: HeadacheBackacheBleeding, which can compress the nerve roots or spinal cordPain or abnormal burning, pricking, or tingling sensations in legsAllergic reaction to anestheticInfection

 before the procedure.
-A CT scan makes detailed pictures of your brain.
+These scans make detailed pictures of your brain.

 Just before the procedure, your doctor will clean the site where the needle will be inserted.

 Local anesthesia will be used most often.
 It numbs just a small area.
 The medication is injected with a needle.

 You will lie on your side with your knees drawn up in front.
 Some punctures may be done while you sit on the edge of the bed.
 A needle will be inserted into the spinal canal through the lower back.
 A sample of CSF will be taken through the needle.